Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-06-13-finding-a-good-hostel.md

 ## EXPERIENCE

 What kind of experience are you looking to have?
-If all you’re concerned about is getting lit and going out with strangers, the franchise hostels are fine, but there are some issues.
+If all you’re concerned about is getting lit and going out with strangers, the franchise hostels are fine, but there are some issues.</br>

-Your “Generator Hostels” of the world.:
+Your “Generator Hostels” of the world:

 * They’ll charge you for basically everything shy of standing in the room
 * They don’t effectively plan group activities (typically)
 * There will be 3 million people.
-Getting lost in the crowd is a real possibility if you’re socially anxious.
+Getting lost in the crowd is a real possibility if you’re socially anxious.</br>

 I tend to prefer the smaller, locally owned and operated hostels: